About Austin Psychoanalytic

 Tyson Davis, PsyD

 Tyson Davis, PsyD, is a clinical psychologist and psychoanalyst in private practice in Austin, TX.
 Tyson works from a contemporary relational psychoanalytic perspective.
-He is the co-owner of Glen Forest Psychological Services, a practice focusing on psychodynamic psychotherapy for individuals and couples and psychodynamic training/consultation for clinicians.
-Tyson maintains active interests in philosophy and relational thinking and conducts regular reading groups and clinical consultation groups.
-He completed his doctorate at Biola University and completed a certificate in Adult Psychoanalysis from the Institute of Relational Psychoanalysis of Philadelphia (IRPP).
+He is the co-owner of Glen Forest Psychological Services, a practice focusing on psychodynamic psychotherapy for individuals and couples.
+He offers individual and group psychodynamic training/consultation for clinicians.
+Tyson maintains active interests in the integration of object relations and relational thinking and serves on the teaching faculty of Newport Psychoanalytic Institute.
+He completed his doctorate at Biola University, his Certificate in Adult Psychoanalysis from the Institute of Relational Psychoanalysis of Philadelphia (IRPP), and a Certificate in Transference-Focused Psychotherapy from Columbia University.

 DONATE TO AUSTIN PSYCHOANALYTIC